tmastny/sagemaker-tidymodels/README.md

 ### Identical Local and Cloud Scripts

-In `basic-train.R`, the logic you use to train is exactly the same you would write locally.
+In `train.R`, the logic you use to train is exactly the same you would write locally.
 However, you can’t run the script locally as is, because `sagemaker` defines the environment variables `SM_CHANNEL_TRAIN` and `SM_MODEL_DIR` (as well as [many others](https://github.com/aws/sagemaker-training-toolkit/blob/397ddea3d1871937dd50dbf36d59b35b182e329b/src/sagemaker_training/params.py#L1-L58) you might want to use).